-This is the shocking moment a distressed holidaymaker was wheeled out of a hotel on a luggage trolley after he tossed dishes and struggled with police officers while wreaking havoc in front of stunned guests.
+This is the shocking moment a drunk tourist was wheeled out of a hotel on a luggage trolley after he tossed dishes and struggled with police while wreaking havoc in front of stunned guests.

 Footage captured by a Scottish expat shows the man, who was allegedly drunk, being dumped onto the pavement outside the hotel, in the Philippines, as a number of police officers help with the arrest.